charlesrocabert/MetEvolSim/README.md

 ```

 ### One-At-a-Time (OAT) sensitivity analysis:
-For each kinetic parameter $p$, each metabolic abundance $X_i$ and each flux $\nu_j$, the algorithm numerically computes relative derivatives and control coefficients.
+For each kinetic parameter p, each metabolic abundance [X<sub>i</sub>] and each flux &nu;<sub>j</sub>, the algorithm numerically computes relative derivatives and control coefficients.

 ```python
 # Load a sensitivity analysis instance